Bacon wrapped chicken breast is a simple way to turn everyday chicken into something special. The bacon adds smoky richness and keeps the meat juicy.

 Instructions

-- Preheat the oven to 450°F. Line a rimmed roasting pan with foil and fit it with a roasting rack.
-Spray the roasting rack with olive oil.
+- Preheat the oven to 450°F. Line a rimmed baking sheet with foil and fit it with a roasting rack.
+Lightly grease the rack.

 - In a small bowl, whisk the mustard and honey.
 Divide into two portions.
-Set aside.
+Set aside.2 tablespoons Dijon mustard, 2 tablespoons honey

 - Place the wrapped chicken breasts on the prepared roasting rack.
-Brush them with half the mustard-honey sauce.
-Wash the basting brush with warm, soapy water and keep the other half of the sauce for brushing the chicken pieces when they finish cooking.
+Brush them with half the mustard-honey glaze.
+Wash the basting brush with warm, soapy water and keep the other half of the glaze for brushing the chicken pieces when they finish cooking.

-- Bake the chicken breasts for 15-20 minutes, until they reach an internal temperature of 165°F and the bacon is browned and crispy.
+- Bake the chicken breasts for about 20 minutes, until they reach an internal temperature of 165°F, and the bacon is browned and crispy.
+See the notes section below for tips about how long to bake.

-- Allow the chicken breasts to rest, loosely covered with foil, for about 10 minutes.
-Brush their tops with the remaining sauce and serve.
+- Allow the chicken breasts to rest, loosely covered with foil, for about 5 minutes.
+Brush their tops with the remaining glaze and serve.

 Notes

 - You can keep the leftovers in an airtight container in the fridge for up to 4 days.
-Reheat them, covered, in the microwave at 50% power.
-The bacon will not be as crispy as when freshly cooked.
-To crisp it up, reheat the leftovers uncovered in a 350°F oven until heated through.
+Reheat them uncovered in a 350°F oven until heated through.
+You can also freeze the cooled leftovers for up to three months.
+Thaw them overnight in the fridge before reheating.

 Nutrition per Serving